kannibalox/pyrosimple/docs/usage-pyrotorque.md

 # pyrotorque

+!!! note
+    pyrotorque requires additional dependencies.
+To install them, run
+    ```bash
+    pip install 'pyrosimple[torque]'
+    ```

 The `pyrotorque` command is a daemon that handles background jobs.
 At first, it was just a flexible torrent queue manager for starting items one at a time (thus the name `pyro-tor-que`), but it can now manage any job that does some background processing for rTorrent, including custom ones that you can add yourself.

 There are two primary jobs that can be run from pyrotorque: